 \subsection{Scaling Replicas under Zero Payload}

 We now measure the performance of different protocols under zero payload.
-In any \BFT{} protocol, the primary starts consensus by sending a $\MName{Pre-Prepare}$ message that includes all the transactions.
-As a result, this message has the largest size and is responsible for consuming majority of the bandwidth.
+In any \BFT{} protocol, the primary starts consensus by sending a $\MName{Propose}$ message that includes all transactions.
+As a result, this message has the largest size and is responsible for consuming the majority of the bandwidth.
 A zero payload experiment ensures that each replica executes dummy instructions.
 Hence, the primary is no longer a bottleneck.

 We again run these experiments for both {\bf \em Single Failure} and {\bf \em Failure-Free} cases, and use Figures~\ref{fig:poe-plots}(e) to~\ref{fig:poe-plots}(h) to illustrate our observations.
 It is evident from these figures that zero payload experiments have helped in increasing \PoE's gains. \PoE{} attains up to $85\%$, $62\%$ and $27\times$ more throughputs than \pbft{}, \SBFT{} and \hotstuff{}, respectively.
 In fact, under failure-free conditions, the throughput attained by \PoE{} is comparable to \ZZ{}.
-Why is this the case?
+This is easily explained.
 First, both \PoE{} and \ZZ{} are linear protocols.
-Second, although in failure-free cases \ZZ{} attains consensus in one phase, its clients need to wait for response from all the $\n$ replicas, which gives \PoE{} an opportunity to cover the gap.
+Second, although in failure-free cases \ZZ{} attains consensus in one phase, its clients need to wait for response from all $\n$ replicas, which gives \PoE{} an opportunity to cover the gap.
 However, \SBFT{} being a linear protocol does not perform as good as its other linear counterparts.
 Its throughput is impacted by the delay of five phases.